 14 Ways to Reduce Anxiety Naturally:

 Our society is wired up for stress and anxiety.
 In fact, 18% of American adults, 40 million people, suffer with anxiety on a regular basis (1).
 Women are twice as likely to struggle with this than men.
 Recent evidence has shown that taking good care of your body and brain will reduce anxiety and support feelings of well-being.
-Here are 14 strategies to apply today to overcome anxiety.
+At the bottom of this article, you will discover 14 proven strategies to apply today to reduce anxiety naturally.

 The brain is the most complex and incredible organ on earth.
 The brain contains 100 billion nerve cells and each of these are interconnected with other nerve cells through hundreds and thousands of other synapses (or little gaps between neurons).
 There are believed to be more connections within the brain than there are stars in the sky.